eigenlucy/eigenlucy.github.io/_pages/about.md

 You can check out some of my projects on <a href='https://medium.com/@machinegirl'>Medium</a>.

+Site under construction.
 You can see the code for this website <a href='https://github.com/eigenlucy/eigenlucy.github.io'>here</a>.